 What is a brand?
-Let me illustrate with a brand I'm partial to: New Balance.
-I used to think of New Balance as the maker of all white, extra wide “Dad” shoes.
-Now, as the proud owner of a dozen different pairs, I think of New Balance as a hipster modern shoe that goes with my jeans and shorts.
-I can wear them to church or to walk five miles.
+Let me illustrate with a brand I'm partial to — New Balance.
+I used to think of New Balance as the maker of all-white, extra wide “dad” shoes.
+Now, as the proud owner of a dozen different pairs, I think of New Balance as a trendy, modern shoe that goes with my jeans and shorts.
+I can wear them out to dinner or to walk five miles.
 I can wear them anywhere!

 New Balance fits my dad lifestyle.
 I feel that lifestyle when I check out their mobile app, open an email, see their sponsored posts on Instagram, or when I walk into the New Balance store and try on a new pair of shoes.